 Utility 57 is a 2009 Ford F250 4WD 4 door pickup.
 It sees a lot of use during wildland fire season for firefighters assigned as a single resource on large wildland incidents.

 Utility 5700 is a 2006 GMC 1/2 ton four-wheel-drive pickup.
-This vehicle is assigned to the Fire Chief.
+This vehicle is assigned to the Admin Captain.

 Brush 57 is a 2004 International 4WD manufactured by Pierce Manufacturing, Appleton, WI.
 This engine is primarily designed to fight wildland fires with high ground clearance and a short wheelbase.
 It features a 500 GPM pump, a 500 gal water tank and a 20 gal foam tank.
 The engine also has a 200 GPM auxiliary pump for mobile attack on fast-moving wildland fires.
 It carries a full complement of EMS equipment.
 This engine was funded by a grant from The Federal Emergency Management Agency Fire Act Grant program.
 It is housed at Station 57 in the summer and Station 257 in the winter.

 Engine 57 is a 1997 HME/Central States Type I engine.
 This engine features a cab that can seat up to six firefighters, with a 350 horsepower engine.
 It is also a four-wheel drive for driving in the snow that seems to frequent the foothills in the winter.
 The fire pump is rated at 1250 gallons per minute and the water tank holds 750 gallons.
 The engine has a class A foam system, 1000 GPM monitor and a full complement of structural and wildland firefighting hose and tools.
 The engine is equipped with ropes and appliances for low angle rescue as well as equipment to assist with swift-water rescues.
 This engine was purchased used from the Southborough Mass.
 FD.
-The total cost for this engine after completing substantial improvements was $140,000.00.
-This price represents a cost savings of $250,000.00 if we were to have purchased a new engine.
 The engine is housed at Station 57 in Chicago Park and will be used to respond to all types of emergency incidents in the Fire District.

 Water Tender 57